europlanet-gmap/winter-school-2023/qgis/qgis-troubleshooting.md

 You can switch between profiles depending on your needs.
 We suggest creating a new “Winter School” profile to start clean.

+# Mappy tips

+During the whole school we will mainly use the Mappy plugin to easily create maps.
+It is

+* Users must always verify the Mappy settings prior to run it.
+Otherwise it might possibly create damages or anyway it will produce bad results of course
+* In the output geopackage field of Mappy settings, the path shown should comprise the extension ".gpkg" or qgis won't load the layer as expected.
+* Remember to re-set the output geopackage field at the beginning to match your own setup.

+This is the main Mappy interface with the proper configuration.
+Please **make sure every time you start QGIS** that all **the input fields** (marked in red) are populated exactly as shown in the following picture: